MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/kusto-explorer.md

 - This could be a result of corruption in your local ClickOnce store.
 - You can clear the local ClickOnce store, by running the following command, in an elevated command prompt.
+    * Notes:
+        1. If there are any instances of other ClickOnce applications or of `dfsvc.exe`, terminate them before running this command.
+        2. Any ClickOnce apps will reinstall automatically the next time you run them, as long as you have access to the original install location stored in the app shortcut.
+App shortcuts will not be deleted.

     ```
     rd /q /s %userprofile%\appdata\local\apps\2.0
     ```
-- Note: any ClickOnce apps will reinstall automatically the next time you run them, as long as you have access to the original install location stored in the app shortcut.
-App shortcuts will not be deleted.

 - Then, try installing Kusto.Explorer again from one of the [installation mirrors](#getting-the-tool)